-For the smuon pair production, events containing exactly two OS muons with energies above 0.5 GeV are selected.
-The kinematic distributions of used variables after above selection are shown in Figure \ref{fig:nm1dm}, which indicate the good discrimination power between the signal and SM processes.
+For smuon pair production, events that contain exactly two OS muons are selected; each muon satisfies an energy threshold exceeding 2.5 GeV and an absolute pseudorapidity less than 2.5.
+This criterion is implemented to suppress the two-photon background.
+The kinematic distributions of the variables used in the analysis, after applying the above selection criteria, are presented in Figure~\ref{fig:nm1dm}, which demonstrates strong discrimination power between signal events and the SM background processes.

-Similar as stau pair production, three SRs are developed to cover different mass splitting between \smu and \ninoone ($\Delta M$).
-The SR-$\Delta M^h$ covers the region with high $\Delta M$, the SR-$\Delta M^m$ covers the region with medium $\Delta M$, and the SR-$\Delta M^l$ covers the region with low $\Delta M$.
+Similar to stau pair production, three SRs are designed to cover different mass splittings between \smu and \ninoone ($\Delta M$).
+SR-$\Delta M^h$ encompasses the high-$\Delta M$ region, SR-$\Delta M^m$ covers the medium-$\Delta M$ region, and SR-$\Delta M^l$ spans the low-$\Delta M$ region.
+To enhance signal sensitivity, the SR-$\Delta M^h$ and SR-$\Delta M^m$ regions are further subdivided into intervals based on the energies of the leading and sub-leading muons (E$_{\mu1}$ and E$_{\mu2}$, collectively denoted as E$_{\mu1,2}$), where $\mu1$ ($\mu2$) refers to the muon with the highest (second-highest) energy.
 The definitions of signal regions are summarized in Table \ref{tab:SRdm}.
-The $E_{\mu}$ selections are required to reject $\tau\tau$ and $\nu$Z processes.
-The cuts on $\Delta R(\mu, recoil)$ are used to suppress $\tau\tau$, $\mu\mu$ and ZZ processes, and the cuts on the $M_{\mu\mu}$ are used to suppress WW and $\mu\mu$ processes and other backgrounds including Z. According to the signal topology, most of the signal events have large recoil mass.
-So, a lower cut of the invariant mass of recoil system, $M_{recoil}$, has been used to reject $\mu\mu$ and Z or W mixing processes and some other SM processes without large recoil mass.
-The invariant mass of all extra reconstructed particles with their energy above 0.5 GeV except the two OS muon tracks: $M_{extra}$, has been used to largely suppress $t\bar{t}$ process.
+Selections on E$_{\mu1,2}$ are applied to reject the $\tau\tau$ and $\nu$Z background processes.
+Cuts on $\Delta R(\mu, recoil)$ are used to suppress $\tau\tau$, $\mu\mu$ and ZZ backgrounds, while cuts on the dimuon invariant mass $M_{\mu\mu}$ target the suppression of WW, $\mu\mu$, two-photon and other Z-related backgrounds.
+Consistent with signal topology, where most signal events exhibit a large recoil mass, a lower cut on the invariant mass of the recoil system ($M_{recoil}$) is implemented to reject $\mu\mu$, Z or W mixing processes, and other SM processes lacking significant recoil mass.
+In addition, the invariant mass of all extra reconstructed visible particles (with energies above 0.5 GeV, excluding two oppositely charged muon tracks), denoted as $M_{extra}$, is utilized to strongly suppress the $t\bar{t}$ background.